 (10) The provisions of this regulation are subject to any order of the State Administrative Tribunal made under section 70(2) of the Act.

 [Regulation 7 amended in Gazette 30 Dec 2004 p.
-6925.]
+6925; 24 Mar 2015 p.
+1030.]

 8. Proceeds of sale of abandoned goods

-Before making an application to the State Administrative Tribunal for an order as to the proceeds of the sale of goods under section 70(2) of the Act the administering body shall —
+Before making an application to the State Administrative Tribunal for an order as to the proceeds of the sale of goods under section 70(2) of the Act the administering body must —

 (a) where the former resident has informed it of a forwarding address, send a notice of its intention to apply for that order to the resident at that address; or